7 Free AI Assistants to Boost Productivity in 2026

 Pricing:

-• Pro plan at $20/month for advanced features.
+• Pro plan around $17–$20/month for higher limits and more advanced models

 How to Maximize the Use of Free AI Assistants